Thorburn Road, Wigan, Lancashire, WN5 9LW

 How are you going to find out information about my child before they start?

 We will do everything we can to liaise with yourselves and your child’s Pre-School Provider so that they can share information about your child before they start.
 We ask that you provide us with your telephone number so that we can call you to talk before September.
-We are already in the process of liaising with Pre-School Providers so that we have all the information we need about their achievements, likes, dislikes and next steps.

 What can I do at home to prepare my child for school?

-In the meantime, it'd really help us if you could use this time to toilet train your child if they aren't already, and (if they still have one) work towards reducing the time they spend with a dummy, hopefully not needing one at all soon.
+In the meantime, it'd really help us if you could use this time to toilet train your child if they aren't already, and (if they still have one) work towards reducing the time they spend with a dummy or bottle, hopefully not needing one at all soon.
 If you need any support with this, please let us know as these are issues we are well used to supporting in school.
 Spend lots of quality time together reading books and talking to them about starting school.
 As always if you or they have any concerns, don't hesitate to get in touch.

 Who will be my child's teacher?

 We will aim to let you know who your child's class teacher will be as soon as possible.
+There's lots we need to consider in sorting classes so this process will be completed towards the end of the Summer term.

 Will there be a staggered intake into school, or do all children start at the same time?